MarginallyClever/NodeGraphCore/README.md

 - A ~/Donatello/ folder contains the application log file.
 - A ~/Donatello/extensions/ folder contains 3rd party plugins.
 Add new Nodes or write your own.

+### Getting started

+1. Download the latest source code from https://github.com/MarginallyClever/NodeGraphCore/
+2. Use your favorite IDE to import the Maven project.
+3. Use Maven to "install" the project.
+It will now be available as a local dependency in your other projects.

+./src/test/java/com/marginallyclever/nodegraphcore has unit tests, which are also examples of how to use the API.

 ### Use it, Discuss it, Love it.

 - Please see the [Javadoc with the full API for Core and Swing](https://marginallyclever.github.io/NodeGraphCore/javadoc).